farhiongit/message-in-the-bottle/README.md

 Threads B are gracefully synchronized with threads A.

-Therefore, I grabbed my copy of the (excellent) book "Programming with POSIX threads" by Butenhof, where the pattern is mentionned, to implement it for my favorite C language.
+Therefore, I grabbed my copy of the (excellent) book "Programming with POSIX threads" by Butenhof, where the pattern is mentionned, to implement it for my favorite language, C.

 And here it is.